Mootook/mootook.github.io/collections/_posts/notes/2020-09-12-sekiro-shadows-die-twice.md

 Difficulty, to Miyazaki and thus FromSoftware, was a tool for the designers, a way to enable this unique experience.
 And the exaggerated nature of a soul's game's difficulty can explain why many players herald them as such unique experiences.

 If that goal of FromSoftware has stayed consistent through the years, then Sekiro: Shadows Die Twice has a difficulty meant to enhance this intended experience.
 Sekiro and other souls games differ greatly in many of their design aesthetics, worlds, and mechanics.
-These differences are a write-up analysis on their own.
-An unforunate issue with discussing Sekiro is that it is often done through a lens experienced with Dark Souls and the "souls formula" that resulted from three successful iterations.
+These differences are a write-up analysis on their own, but even still, they create an unfortunate issue when discussing Sekiro: discussing Sekiro is often done through a lens experienced with Dark Souls and the "souls formula" that resulted from three successful iterations.
+It's hard to not identify game design aspects independent of how they operated in other souls games.

 But despite their differences, Sekiro and Souls seem to share the goal of creating a sense of accomplishment for the player.
 Or rather, creating the circumstances and obstacles so that players can create/find that sense on their own.

 For me, boss fights (which are a staple of every souls-like game, including Sekiro) are a specific and essential implementation of this design choice/goal.
 They are concentrated challenges, the relative peaks of difficulty within the overarching experience curve.
-They can punctuate long, difficult guantlets or even act as story beats for narrative purposes.
+They can punctuate long, difficult gauntlets or even act as story beats for narrative purposes.

 Sekiro, I believe, uses bosses well to this effect.

 Many of them made me rage.
 The fight with Genichiro Ashina, atop Ashina Castle, made me quit the game for nearly a year.
 Some, like the Divine Dragon or the Headless, made me sad or terrified.
-Yet by and large, I found most of them to be memorable -- singular, unique experiences from which I could derive how I felt at the time and the feeling of success after.
+Yet by and large, I found most of them to be memorable -- singular, unique experiences from which I could derive how I felt at the time and the feeling after.

 The Guardian Ape, I feel, is one of the most memorable boss fights not just in Sekiro but in any game I've ever played, and I believe it's worth looking into for a number of reasons.
 It's a memorable boss fight, but why?
 It's not like there's a fundamental alteration in how the game is played.
 The player has access to many of the same tools at this point in the game as any other, with the exception of some passive upgrades and a bigger health bar.
 It's not the "most difficult", nor is it completed in some unique way.
 While it punctuates a major story beat, so do many other boss fights that didn't stick with me (The Owl, for instance).
 It's not the fact that fighting a big monkey is more interesting than fighting a really strong human, because the fight against the two guardian apes wasn't all that memorable.
 While most of this could probably be reduced to preference, I think a lot of what makes the Guardian Ape unique comes down to a combination of level, story, and combat design.

 ### Space, Focus, and Context

-In Sekiro, the layout is often part of the challange.
+In Sekiro, the layout is often part of the challenge.
 The type of terrain, how narrow, how bright, usually all work in unison with the types of enemies you're pitted against.
 And rarely are these elements employed to make things easier.
-Rather areas often enhance the strengths of enemies, bait the player into choke-points so they face numerous enemies, put you in small spaces against agressive foes, etc.
+Rather areas often enhance the strengths of enemies, bait the player into choke-points so they face numerous enemies, put you in small spaces against aggressive foes, etc.

 As Mark Brown puts it in his analysis of DS1: